School Committee - October 11, 2023

 Okay.

-Peter, were you lying to the public during the last town meeting?
+Peter, were you lying to the public during the, the last town meeting?

 No.

-I guess I'm a little confused because I don't think that I saw a lie, but there's a person running rampant on Facebook making accusations that aren't described.
+Could you elaborate on the question that was asked before about like the, the, I guess, I guess I'm a little confused because I don't, I don't, I don't think that I saw a lie.
+Um, but you know, there's a person running rampant on Facebook making accusations that aren't described.

 And it is laughable that at this point you turn on to social media and see point after point after point of just like misinformation being spread.

-And look, the public knows and it becomes almost laughable that like the public sees
+And look, the public knows, and it's, it, it becomes almost laughable that like the public sees these hit jobs.
+They understand what the motivation is.
+It's frustrating.

 Like this person is not a member of this committee as much as they desperately try to be the eighth member.

-And therefore their voice is essentially a, you know, one of 18 plus thousand.
+They are not.
+And therefore their voice is essentially a, a, you know, one of 18 plus thousand.

-And I will, I'm sorry, I took up so much time, Shauna and Avi.
+And I will, I'm sorry, I took up so much time, Shauna and Abby.

 Thanks, Julie.

-Meg, this is the school committee's meeting and it's the school committee's table.
+Meg, this is, this is the school committee's meeting and it's the school committee's table.

 I hate that I go to events like tonight's beautiful event.